Skip to content

 Keith Laughlin

-Rails-to-Trails Conservancy was pleased to name former RTC President Keith Laughlin the 2019 Doppelt Family Rail-Trail Champion for his contributions to America’s trail networks over nearly two decades.
+Rails to Trails Conservancy was pleased to name former RTC President Keith Laughlin the 2019 Doppelt Family Rail-Trail Champion for his contributions to America’s trail networks over nearly two decades.
 Having retired from RTC in 2019 after nearly 18 years at the helm, Laughlin’s vision to create a nationwide network of trails has been central to the success of the rail-trail movement and RTC’s work to create healthier places for healthier people.

 Laughlin came to RTC in 2001 after serving 22 years in the U.S. House of Representatives and the White House Council on Environmental Quality.
 His leadership focus on expanding support for trails, and protecting and growing federal trail funding, helped drive advocacy efforts leading to billions of dollars for communities through Transportation Enhancements (aka Transportation Alternatives)—the largest source of federal funding for trails, walking and bicycling in the United States.